jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-both nation\-state and criminal, exploit newly released vulnerabilities more quickly, enhance their operations in cloud environments, and continue to use techniques to live off the land and evade detection.
+both nation\-state and criminal, exploit newly released vulnerabilities more quickly, enhance their operations in cloud environments, and continue to use techniques to “live off the land” and evade detection.
 Looking to destructive cyber operations, the pace of Russian state\-sponsored destructive cyberattacks declined while the variety